-Active Calls Counter Panel
+Active Calls Chart Panel

 The Active Calls counter panel displays a chart which is computed based on values aggregated from all mediation engines.
 Currently the active calls counter is available.
-It is the only option present in the dashboard add panel wizard, when you choose Display a counter.

 About Mediation Engine Selection and View

 Mediation Engine Selection refers to the controls in the header bar of the Mediation Engine Connector user interface.
 These controls allow you to select a mediation engine to display in the mediation engine view.